ikreymer/certauth/README.rst

 Custom Cache
 ~~~~~~~~~~~~

-``certauth`` also supports custom cache implementation which stores and retrieves per-host certificates can also be provided:
+A custom cache implementations which stores and retrieves per-host certificates can also be provided:

 .. code:: python
    ca = CertificateAuthority('My Custom CA', 'my-ca.pem', cert_cache=CustomCache())